hugh-braico/sg-replay-importer/README.md

 If you're not the type to trust a random exe that someone else built and could potentially do anything, you can build your own from source by cloning this repo and running these commands from the root directory.
+If you're going to do this out of caution, it makes sense to also give `import-replays.py` a thorough read to make sure you understand what it's doing.

 You'll need python3 and pip.